 Meier, who will be paid $12,500 a month, is a partner at the Boston law firm of Todd & Weld.
 He spent more than 20 years as a prosecutor in Middlesex and Suffolk counties, including 12 years as chief homicide investigator in the Suffolk District Attorney’s office.

-Meier stressed that his role is not to advocate
+Meier stressed that his role is not to advocate for either prosecutors or defense attorneys, nor to act as a judge deciding the outcome of cases.

 "I stand before you today as an advocate for fairness and due process in the criminal justice system," he told reporters.